matsim-scenarios/matsim-kelheim/experiments/2026-07-15-counterfactual-fleet/README.md

 # Counterfactual-demand DRT fleet experiment

-This directory submits 16 independent Slurm jobs: base and counterfactual demand, fleet sizes 100/250/500/1000, and probability-based DRT prebooking off/on.
+This directory contains separate submitters for two no-DRT base runs (base and counterfactual demand) and the 16-job DRT policy matrix: base and counterfactual demand, fleet sizes 100/250/500/1000, and probability-based DRT prebooking off/on.
 All counterfactual cases use the same already-generated population; no demand is regenerated while varying fleet size.

 ## Upload layout